prestodb/rfcs/RFC-0001-error_messages_from_resource_bundle.md

  1. Create a default Messages.properties resource under `src/main/resources/error` folder in presto-main module
  2. Add all error messages used in Presto code in Messages.properties
  3. Deprecate inline error messages in Presto code and load message from Messages.properties
+ 4. Only load locale specific error messages if server property `error.i18n.enabled` is true.
+By default it's value will be false.
  4. Check if there are Messages files for different locales in `etc/resources/error` folder during Presto startup.
 If yes load those locale specific resources.
  5. When loading messages from resources, load from the locale specific resource.
 The locale to be used should be determined from the client session.
  6. Each plugin can define additional error messages under `src/main/resources/error` folder in the corresponding plugin module.